-This project was initiated in 2015 by ABCD Trustee and Music Therapist, Canon Claire Tillotson, in conjunction with Paediatric Psychiatrist Dr Souha Shehadeh, who leads the Bethlehem Arab Society for Rehabilitation (BASR) Mental Health Team.
+ABCD Trustee and Music Therapist, Canon Claire Tillotson, together with the Mental Health Team at Bethlehem Arab Society for Rehabilitation (BASR) set up this project in 2015.

-ABCD's Music Therapy Programme is currently supporting:
+ABCD's Music Therapy Programme currently supports:

 Every Tuesday morning Badir’s mother knows that he will tell her he has ‘music with Raniya’.

 Last year, Badir, an eight-year old boy with autism from El Khader, near Bethlehem, was disruptive in school.
 Unable to sustain attention, restless and agitated, and unlikely to use the little language he did have in social situations, he struggled in school.
 Now Badir benefits from weekly music sessions with Raniya, BASR’s music facilitator whose salary ABCD supports.

 Now he is able to use words to express his needs, is more aware of people around him, and that they are different from him.
 He is progressing to wait, to listen, to have eye contact and to express different emotions like sadness, anger and joy.
 Badir’s eagerness and response to music sessions with Raniya reflects his awareness of the wider world and his place in it.
 His story is one of many showing the incredible power of music therapy.